 Education at UC Berkeley focuses on the arts and sciences, and the school has a high degree of overlap in undergraduate and graduate programs.
 Berkley has earned an outstanding academic reputation, consistently ranking as one of the top schools in the nation.
 It is considered by many sources to be the number one public school in the country.
 It has been listed as a “Public Ivy.”
 This prestigious school has an impressive graduation rate of 93%.

 UC Berkley offers online undergraduate certificates and programs in writing and communication through the UC Berkley Extension school.
-The online professional certificate in writing consists of 8 classes which add up to 16 or more semester units (a total of (240 hours of instruction).
+The online professional certificate in writing consists of 8 classes that add up to 16 or more semester units (a total of 240 hours of instruction).
 Classes for this post-baccalaureate certificate include titles like Writing Skills Workshop and The Craft of Writing.

 Compared to other communications programs, the Berkley online writing certificate is more inclined towards creative writing.
 Those interested in learning business and technical communication skills should consider the university’s online programs in professional writing and in technical communication.
 These programs consist of seven-semester units and eight-semester units respectively and are geared towards applied communications in the fields of tech, business, and nonprofit work.
 Neither has prerequisites, but a bachelor’s degree and background in tech or business are recommended.